-- File Transfer Method The firmware copy operation includes these options: - file to file Copies a file within the switch directory, assigning it a new name. - file to tftp Copies a file from the switch to a TFTP server. - tftp to file Copies a file from a TFTP server to the switch. - file to unit Copies a file from this switch to another unit in the stack. - unit to file Copies a file from another unit in the stack to this switch. - TFTP Server IP Address The IP address of a TFTP server. - File Type Specify opcode (operational code) to copy firmware. - File Name The file name should not contain slashes (\ or /), the leading letter of the file name should not be a period (.), and the maximum length for file names on the TFTP server is 127 characters or 31 characters for files on the switch.
-(Valid characters: A-Z, a-z, 0-9, ".", "-", "") - Source/Destination Unit Stack unit.
-(Range ES3526YA: 1-8, ES3550YA: 1-4)
+- File Transfer Method The firmware copy operation includes these options. - file to file Copies a file within the switch directory, assigning it a new name. - file to tftp Copies a file from the switch to a TFTP server. - tftp to file Copies a file from a TFTP server to the switch. - TFTP Server IP Address The IP address of a TFTP server. - File Type Specify opcode (operational code) to copy firmware. - File Name The file name should not contain slashes (\ or /), the leading letter of the file name should not be a period (.), and the maximum length for file names on the TFTP server is 127 characters or 31 characters for files on the switch.
+(Valid characters: A-Z, a-z, 0-9, ".", "-", "")

 Note: Up to two copies of the system software (i.e., the runtime firmware) can be stored in the file directory on the switch.
-The currently designated startup version of this file cannot be deleted
+The currently designated startup version of this file cannot be deleted.